- Press Preview

 Ah, now I started out playtesting Assembly for Janice sometime before it came to Kickstarter.
 I enjoyed the game so much I started a new section on BSoMT just to cover playtesting and prototype games.
 It was good because I got to try out some of the advanced Glitch cards and Bay cards way ahead of time…then I saw many of my friends receive glorious prototype copies to play (and hd to hide my tatty print and play playtest copy under a cushion…the only redeeming factor was that Ann Jones of Cards or Die blew the game out of the solar system by playing it on a giant rose embedded tablecloth…very sci-fi.

-I finally managed to meet Janice and see the real game during the press event (sadly for me but not so for Assembly, the stand was heaving every time I passed so never got chance to chat again because Rahdos and all manor of other folks were clogging up the table space.
+I finally managed to meet Janice and see the real game during the press event (sadly for me but not so for Assembly, the stand was heaving every time I passed so never got chance to chat again because Rahdos and all manner of other folks were clogging up the table space.

 No matter…during the weekend Assembly reached its funding goal, so way to go Wren Games and your first Kickstarter game….it is now rocketing through stretch-goals at light speed.
 (Kickstarter link)

 So what is Assembly?
 Fool that I am, yattering on about nonsense, I haven’t even said what the game is about.
 Simply put it is a small brain straining sci-fi puzzle solver.
-Set aboard an orbital Spaceship Construction Factory, a etoer or similar non…erm…un-fortuitous? event introduces a deadly virus that kills all but ourselves…being soloists or pairs of cooperative players.
+Set aboard an orbital Spaceship Construction Factory, a meteor or similar non…erm…un-fortuitous event introduces a deadly virus that kills all but ourselves…being soloists or pairs of cooperative players.
 The station computer has gone potty ejecting all shuttles to prevent the virus leaving the station to wipe out mankind…and womankind… Oxygen is reducing at an alarming rate and our only hope is to finish off an incomplete construction of the last spaceship on the assembly line.
 Limited time, limited actions, this is an incredibly engaging puzzle solver…Some of my exploits can be read here …of Locked Command Plays and Malfunctioning Modular Bays (Assembly)

 A really lovely husband and wife team, Wren games and Assembly are really worth your attentions.
 Janice also made a contribution to A Guest Knows Best #12gkb…of Multiple Solo and Interrupted Game-flow (Janice Turner)